Bonnie & Clyde (musical)

 Bonnie & Clyde is a musical with music by Frank Wildhorn, lyrics by Don Black and a book by Ivan Menchell.
-The world premiere took place in San Diego, CA in November 2009.
+The world premiere took place in San Diego, California in November 2009.
 The musical centers on Bonnie Parker and Clyde Barrow, the ill-fated lovers and outlaws whose story has been infamous since they achieved folk hero status during the Great Depression.
 Wildhorn described the music as a "non-traditional score, combining rockabilly, blues and gospel music".
-The San Diego run was followed by a Sarasota, Florida engagement in 2010.
+The San Diego run was followed by a Sarasota, Florida, engagement in 2010.

 The musical debuted on Broadway in December 2011.
 It was nominated for three Outer Critics Circle Awards and five Drama Desk Awards, both including Best New Musical, as well as two nominations for the 2012 Tony Awards.
 Subsequent productions have since been staged internationally following the submission of the work to Music Theater International, including productions in Japan, Korea, UK and Brazil.

 Background

 Previously, Black and Wildhorn collaborated on Dracula, the Musical, which also had its world premiere in La Jolla.
-Wildhorn got in touch with Black about the possibility of writing a song cycle based on the story of Bonnie and Clyde.
+Wildhorn got in touch with Black about the possibility of writing a song cycle loosely based on the story of Bonnie and Clyde.
 They released a 13-track demo recording (five of which are still in the present musical but altered considerably) for Atlantic Records with Michael Lanning, Rob Evan, Brandi Burkhardt and Linda Eder sharing the principal roles.
 The music contains elements of country and western, Blues and Broadway pop.
 In February 2009, the show held an industry-only reading at Roundabout Theatre Company, starring Laura Osnes as Bonnie and Stark Sands as Clyde.